milestone-computer-science-society/Milestone-ComSci-Society/Servers/Node_HTTP_Basics/README.md

 ## Getting started
 1. Clone or download this repository on your machine
-2. Navigate to the *Node HTTP server* folder in your terminal
+2. Navigate to the *Node_HTTP_Basicserver* folder in your terminal
 3. Run the server by typing `node index.js` in the terminal
 4. Open `localhost:3000` in your browser
+5. Stop server by pressing `ctrl + c` in the terminal

 ## Code explanation
 Node.js comes with a number of built-in modules used for file manipulation, accessing OS information and creating servers.
 The latter one is called *HTTP*.
 We have to import it into our code using the `require()` function.
 The created *http* obejct will contain methods and properties used to create our server.